Carloszapata91/Carloszapata91/README.md

 - ⚡ Fun fact: ...
 -->

 😄 I am Carlos!
-I live in Medellin (Colombia) and I went from Chemical Engineer to teaching and web developer, deciding to mix chemistry, teaching and programming.
+I live in Medellin (Colombia) and I went from Chemical Engineer to Teaching and Web Developer, deciding to mix chemistry, teaching and programming.
 I know what you are thinking: it could be an exciting career!

 This is my GitHub profile where I share my projects so you can take a look to my code and to what I've been creating.